Gijela/CR-Mentor/README.md

 ## Tech Stack

-- 🔥 Build modern web applications using Next.js [App Router](https://nextjs.org/docs/app)
+- 🧠 [Dify](https://dify.ai/) - Used for building intelligent LLM workflows
-- 🎨 Implement elegant responsive design with [Tailwind CSS](https://tailwindcss.com/)
+- 🔥 [Next.js App Router](https://nextjs.org/docs/app) - Used for building modern web applications
-- 🔐 Provide secure and reliable user authentication with [Clerk](https://clerk.dev/)
+- 🎨 [Tailwind CSS](https://tailwindcss.com/) - Used for implementing elegant responsive design
-- 📦 Implement high-performance data storage with [Supabase](https://supabase.com/)
+- 🔐 [Clerk](https://clerk.dev/) - Used for providing secure and reliable user authentication
-- 🔗 Achieve GitHub deep integration using [Github App](https://github.com/apps/cr-mentor)
+- 📦 [Supabase](https://supabase.com/) - Used for implementing high-performance data storage
-- 🧠 Build intelligent LLM workflows with [Dify](https://dify.ai/)
+- 🔗 [Github App](https://github.com/apps/cr-mentor) - Used for achieving GitHub deep integration

 ## Deployment Guide
 You can deploy this template by setting up the following services and adding their corresponding environment variables: